Email Deliverability

 Conclusion & Takeaways

 For B2C newsletters and low-risk campaigns, Email List Verify remains a good, cost-effective choice.
-However, if your primary goal is B2B email outreach, relying on ELV’s "unknown" classifications could be costing you up to 30% of your pipeline.
+However, if your primary goal is B2B email outreach (or you’re shipping contact data), relying on ELV’s “unknown” classifications can quietly cap your usable coverage.
+In our catch-all benchmark, ELV returned Unknown/Catch-all for 55.7%–65.8% of records.
+It also only found 39.1%–47.8% of real contacts (9–11 out of 23), even after paying for deeper checks.

 FAQs